-If you would like your child to participate in any of these groups, please fill out the form with the link below and either e-mail it to me at email@example.com or send it into school with your child.
+If you would like your child to participate in any of these groups, please fill out the form with the link below and either e-mail it to us at email@example.com or firstname.lastname@example.org or send it into school with your child.
 You can find out more information on groups in the form.

 - Healthy Habits